Opioids

 Examples of prescribed opioid medications include:

-Codeine – an ingredient in some cough syrups and in one Tylenol® product
+Codeine – an ingredient in some cough syrups and one Tylenol® product

 Hydrocodone – Vicodin®, Lortab®, or Lorcet®